MarcoSimonte/Thesis-Project/README.md

 radii.

 Main: "density_fluct_2.jl"
-Functions: "read.jl" reads and HDF5 file
+Functions: "read.jl" reads and HDF5 file.
            "v_turb.jl" , "v_mean.jl" filter the density and velocity field in order to study the properties of the turbulent motions.
 To achieve this I substracted the mean, evaluated in a 300 kpc wide, to the original field.
            "pdf.jl" computes a probability distribution function.